FrustratedGameDev/txts/slides/talk1.md

 - How about combining our research efforts
 - Resulting in: Frustration of Software Developers

-# Project Proposal
+# Management Project Proposal

--
--
--
+- Finding literature on what frustrates game developers
+- How do these frustrations stunt productivity?
+- What is being done to solve them?

 # Project Details

-- More stuff here.
+- For this project we have to perform an intense literature review
+- First we identify 3 seed papers
+- From those papers we identify a bank of abou 500+ papers that that relate to that topic.

 # Progress Thus Far

  We have been able to identify 3 Papers that we will base our literature review on.

--
--
--
+- Cowboys, Ankle Sprains, and Keepers of Quality: How Is Video Game Development Different from Software Development?
+- Six Learning Barriers in End-User Programming Systems
+- Game Development: Harder Than You Think

+# Challenges
+ - Finding papers of relevance to both

 <center>